hennesre/jobhuntengine/outreach_generation_framework.md

 Thanks for reaching out about the [Role] opportunity at [Company].
 I'm definitely interested in learning more.

-A bit about me: I'm currently a Lead PM at Remesh where I've built multiple AI products from 0 to 1.
+A bit about me: I'm currently a Staff PM at Remesh where I've built multiple AI products from 0 to 1.
 [One more relevant point if particularly aligned with their role].

 What are the next steps?
 Happy to jump on a call.